What is erythromycin?

 Side effects of erythromycin

-The following side effects are uncommon.
+The following side effects may arise.

 - Gastrointestinal disturbance: nausea, vomiting, abdominal pain, diarrhoea, loss of appetite

 - Liver reactions: more common in those with pre-existing liver disease and potentially serious.
-Signs are dark urine, light stools, yellow eyes and skin (jaundice).
+Signs are dark urine, light stools, yellow eyes and skin (jaundice)

-- Allergic rashes: hives, fixed drug eruption, Stevens-Johnson – toxic epidermal necrolysis and rarely, anaphylaxis.
+- Allergic rashes: hives, fixed drug eruption, Stevens-Johnson – toxic epidermal necrolysis and rarely, anaphylaxis

-- Hearing loss: more likely on high doses in those with kidney disease.
+- Hearing loss: more likely on high doses in those with kidney disease

 - Life threatening arrhythmias (irregularities of the heartbeat ) have been reported in those with an electrical dysfunction that results in a prolonged Q-T interval on electrocardiograph (ECG).
-This can be due to congenital or acquired heart conditions or electrolyte disturbance (low potassium or magnesium levels).
+This can be due to congenital or acquired heart conditions or electrolyte disturbance (low potassium or magnesium levels)

 Drug interactions with erythromycin